 Around the same time, a mid-year review of spending patterns and budget variances is conducted.
-The July review and the Tax Budget are essential components of the base level appropriations assumed for the succeeding budget cycle.
+The mid-year review and the following year's Tax Budget are essential components of the base level appropriations assumed for the succeeding budget cycle.
 The development of this 'base' budget begins the annual budget process, which proceeds as follows:

-• A budget basis (or starting point) is selected, usually based on the mid-year estimate or the original appropriation level.
+- A budget basis (or starting point) is selected, usually based on the mid-year estimate or the original appropriation level. - The Office of Management and Budget (OMB) staff adjusts the budget basis for any nonrecurring costs, contracts, or binding commitments, or inflation.
+The product is called the Base Budget. - After receiving the Base Budget, Departments submit their requests for adjustments.

-- The Office of Management and Budget (OMB) staff adjusts the budget basis for any nonrecurring costs, contracts, or binding commitments, or inflation.
-The product is called the Base Budget. - After receiving the Base Budget, departments submit their requests for adjustments. - Negotiations between OMB staff and the department staff refine the Base Budget. - When completed, the Base Budget includes commitments, recurring costs, and any approved new projects and initiatives. - The finalized CEO/General Manager's Recommended Budget: - o Is the sum of the refined Base Budgets and Adjustments - Is limited to estimated available resources - o Satisfies the Authority's financial policies to the best extent possible - Supports the Authority's mission and strategic direction as embodied in the Board Policy Goals and outlined in the Strategic Planning Process - The CEO/General Manager's Recommended Budget is presented to the Executive Management Team (EMT) in October - The CEO/General Manager's Recommended Budget is presented to the Board of Trustees (BOT) in November and December and is made available to the public. - At least one budget hearing in December is scheduled for the BOT and the general public, which includes public discussion of the budget. - The review process culminates in the formal adoption of a budget resolution at the December Board Meeting.
+- Negotiations between OMB and the Departments refine the Base Budget. - When completed, the Base Budget includes commitments, recurring costs, and any approved new projects and initiatives. - The finalized CEO/General Manager's Recommended Budget: - o Is the sum of the refined Base Budgets and Adjustments - Is limited to estimated available resources - o Satisfies the Authority's financial policies to the best extent possible - Supports the Authority's mission and strategic direction as embodied in the Board Policy Goals and outlined in the Strategic Planning Process - The CEO/General Manager's Recommended Budget is presented to the Executive Management Team (EMT) in October - The CEO/General Manager's Recommended Budget is presented to the Board of Trustees (BOT) in November and December and is made available to the public. - At least one budget hearing in November and/or December is scheduled for the BOT and the general public, which includes public discussion of the budget. - The review process culminates in the formal adoption of a budget resolution at the December Board Meeting.
 It is the Trustees' practice to finalize appropriations before the new fiscal year begins.

-RT/I

-JANUARY

-New Fiscal Year Begins

-DECEMBER

-- 2016 Operating Budget presented at Public Hearing, Finance Committee on 1st Tuesday - Adoption of 2016 Operating Budget on 3rd Tuesday - Load 2016 Operating Budget in Financial Management System - Cost Allocation Plan completed & submitted

-NOVEMBER

-- 2016 Operating Budget presentation and deliberation - Finance Committee and Board of Trustees on 1st and 3rd Tuesdays - Public Hearing on 2016 Operating Budget - 2015 3rd Quarter Report presented to Board of Trustees on 3rd Tuesday - CAB Meeting
+JANUARY New Fiscal Year Begins DECEMBER JANUARY 2017 Operating Budget presented at Public 2015 4th Quarter Report submitted by end of Hearing, Finance Committee on 1st Tuesday month Adoption of 2017 Operating Budget on 3rd Encumbrance Roll Tuesday Create plan for National Transit Database Load 2017 Operating Budget in Financial (NTD) Report for 2015 Management System Citizens' Advisory Board (CAB) Meeting Cost Allocation Plan completed & submitted FEBRUARY NOVEMBER 2017 Operating Budget presentation and Publication of Annual Budget Plan deliberation - Finance Committee and Board of Trustees on 1st and 3rd Tuesdays Budget Plan sent to GFOA for award consideration Public Hearing on 2017 Operating Budget 2015 4th Quarter Report submitted; Presented 2016 3rd Quarter Report presented to Board of to Board of Trustees on 3rd Tuesday Trustees on 3rd Tuesday Roll out NTD plan with Directors CAB M eeting CAB M eeting OCTOBER MARCH 2017 Transmittal Letter created Finalize 2017 Operating Budget Budget Policy Review and Priority Setting 2016 3rd Quarter Report submitted by end of Capital Meeting with Analysts

-OCTOBER

-- 2016 Transmittal Letter created

-- Finalize 2016 Operating Budget

-- 2015 3rd Quarter Report submitted by end of
+- month

-- month Establish Adopted 2016 Capital Budget in
+- Establish Adopted 2017 Capital Budget in

 - Financial Management System

-- CAB Meeting
+- CAB M eeting